erights/gc/proposals/gc/Overview.md

    * the pointer to the module instance
    * whatever arguments were passed, according to the type of the function.

+It is likely that the current representation of a function in a table entry includes these two words, and that `call_indirect` likely already pays at least these costs.
+Thus, the *only* additional runtime overhead is using a two-word representation of a ref-to-typed-function on the stack, rather than the current practice of a one-word number used as a table index.

 ### Efficiency Considerations